Visan1/Data-Analytics-Project/README.md

 ## **Goal**:
-The goal is to create a new marketing strategy that incorporates key metrics extracted from dataset analysis to convert casual riders into annual members.
+The goal is to create a new marketing strategy that incorporates key metrics extracted from the company dataset to convert casual riders into annual members.

 ## **Business Task: What To Find Out**: